- Ph.D., Chemistry (1974).

 From 2001 to 2007 he was the CEO of REpower Systems AG, Hamburg.
 He was also a member of the “sustainability advisory board” to chancellor Schröder and Merkel.

-Vahrenholt is a co-author of Die kalte Sonne (The Cold Sun), a book questioning the existence of man-made climate change which echoes some of the ideas of climate skeptics Henrik Svensmark and Nir Shaviv (who are also listed as guest authors).
+Vahrenholt is a co-author (with Sebastian Luening) of Die kalte Sonne (The Cold Sun), a book questioning the existence of man-made climate change which echoes some of the ideas of climate skeptics Henrik Svensmark and Nir Shaviv (who are also listed as guest authors).

 Vahrenholt describes himself as a scientific reviewer of the IPCC report (The renewable energy section, not the section on climate science), and says that it was his first view of the report that caused him to become skeptical of climate change.